rhogenson/ccl/README.md

-# asspb, the worst human-friendly configuration language
+# ccl, the worst human-friendly configuration language

 Don't like YAML?
 TOML's nested tables make your head hurt?
 Give me a few hours, how hard can writing a recursive-descent parser be...